Ohsama Sentai King-Ohger

 Ohsama Sentai King-Ohger (王様戦隊キングオージャー, Ōsama Sentai Kinguōjā) is a Japanese tokusatsu television drama, the 47th installment in Toei Company's long-running Super Sentai series and the fourth produced in the Reiwa era.
-This series is the first in the franchise where all of the main characters have both an insectoid and royalty motif.
+This series is the first and only one in the franchise where all of the main characters have both an insectoid and royalty motif.

-The series premiered on March 5, 2023, joining Kamen Rider Geats and later, Kamen Rider Gotchard in the Super Hero Time lineup on TV Asahi following the finale of Avataro Sentai Donbrothers.
+The series premiered on March 5, 2023, joining Kamen Rider Geats and later, Kamen Rider Gotchard in the Super Hero Time lineup on TV Asahi following Avataro Sentai Donbrothers's finale.
 Part of its plot and characters include some tie-ins with Zyuden Sentai Kyoryuger, celebrating that series's tenth anniversary.
 The final episode aired in February 2024, and the series was succeeded by Bakuage Sentai Boonboomger in the Super Hero Time block the following month.